 If you’re selling a horse that has strangles then you must let the perspective owner know and won’t be allowed to transport the horse until weeks after the horse has been given the all-clear.
 If you’re buying a horse, on the other hand, and want to make sure he doesn’t have strangles you can ask a veterinarian to perform a blood test.
 This normally takes a couple of days and will let you know if the horse has the antibodies.

-Can we get strangles from horses?
+Can humans get strangles from horses?

 While the chances of us contracting strangles from horses are extremely rare it’s not impossible.

-The only real way for it to be transmitted to us is for the discharge to get into our eyes, nose and, or mouth so it’s always good practise to wear disposable gloves while around horses that have strangles and try to avoid touching their face.
+The only real way for it to be transmitted to us is for the discharge to get into our eyes, nose and, or mouth so it’s always good practice to wear disposable gloves while around horses that have strangles and try to avoid touching their face.
 It’s also a good idea to thoroughly wash your hands after you’ve finished.

 It’s worth noting that the above is also true for cats and dogs in that they are highly unlikely to get strangles from horses.
 They can, like us, carry it though on their fur (or clothing in our case) which can then be passed onto horses.